The Adventures of Sherlock Holmes and Dr. Watson: Soundtrack

+Official soundtrack was released in 1997 (CD) and in 2023 (LP).

 Reception

 The films were positively received by the Soviet audience, noting the actors' masterful portrayal of the main characters and the production's attention to detail.
 The series became a cultural phenomenon and to this day remain a legendary masterpiece of Soviet television.
+Holmes and Watson, performed by Livanov and Solomin, became the heroes of jokes and the people's favorites, their sayings have become catch phrases.
+In 1982, for the Novy God's episode of "Little Blue Light" the interlude "Sherlock Holmes", written by Livanov, was played by Livanov and Solomin in modern costumes.

 In the West, the reception of the series was warm, especially in the United Kingdom.
 British critics have pointed out that the creators of the series have treated the original source with due care and respect, and have successfully transferred the atmosphere of Sir Arthur Conan Doyle's works.

-In 2006, Vasily Livanov became an Honorary MBE (Member of the Order of the British Empire) for his portrayal of Sherlock Holmes.
+In 2006, Vasily Livanov became an Honorary MBE (Member of the Order of the British Empire) — "For service to the theatre and performing arts".
+The British ambassador called Livanov one of the best actors who played Sherlock Holmes.
 Livanov's wax statue is displayed in the Sherlock Holmes Museum in London.
 In 2007, a statue to Sherlock Holmes and Dr. Watson, as played by Livanov and Solomin, was erected in Moscow near the British embassy.

-In 2007, to commemorate the 120th anniversary of the first Sherlock Holmes novel, a New Zealand private coin manufacturer New Zealand Mint produced a limited edition memorial coin series in silver, with the likenesses of Livanov and Solomin, as well as other Soviet actors from the Sherlock Holmes series.